 Part-time childcare leave, flexible care allowance and partial care allowance

-According to the Employment Contracts Act, a parent can be on part-time childcare leave up until the end of a child’s second year at school.
+Under the Employment Contracts Act, a parent can be on part-time childcare leave up until the end of a child’s second year at school.
 If the child is enrolled in extended compulsory education, that is, attends school for more years than is usually the case, the part-time childcare leave can continue until the child's third year in primary education ends.

 A parent caring for a child under the age of three and doing shorter working hours is paid a flexible care allowance.
 Both parents may receive flexible care allowance at the same time if they make work arrangements that allow them to look after the child at different times (e.g. one parent on Mondays and the other on Fridays, or one parent in the morning and the other in the afternoon).